Engels Gabbasov

-Engels Gabbasuly Gabbasov (Энгельс Ғаббасұлы Ғаббасов, Engels Ğabbasūly Ğabbasov; 17 January 1937 – 11 July 2014) was a Kazakh politician and writer who was a Senator for West Kazakhstan Region from 1995 to 1999.
-Prior to that, he was a member of the Supreme Soviet of Kazakhstan from 1994 to 1995.
-Gabbasov was a candidate in the 1999 Kazakh presidential election for the People's Union of Kazakhstan Unity.
+Engels Ğabbasūly Ğabbasov (Энгельс Ғаббасұлы Ғаббасов; 17 January 1937 – 11 July 2014) was a Kazakh politician and writer who was a Senator for West Kazakhstan Region from 1995 to 1999.
+Prior to that, he was a member of the Supreme Soviet of Kazakhstan from 1994 to 1995. Ğabbasov was a candidate in the 1999 Kazakh presidential election for the People's Union of Kazakhstan Unity.

 Early life and education

-Gabbasov was born in 1937 in the village of Furmanova (now Jalpaqtal) in a family of six children.
+Ğabbasov was born in 1937 in the village of Furmanova (now Jalpaqtal) in a family of six children.
 In 1957, he graduated from the West Kazakhstan State University in Oral with a degree in Russian language and literature then in 1966, he graduated from the Higher Party School with a degree in journalism.
-In 1976, Gabbasov completed his postgraduate studies at the Academy of Sciences of the Soviet Union in the direction of criticism and literary criticism.
+In 1976, Ğabbasov completed his postgraduate studies at the Academy of Sciences of the Soviet Union in the direction of criticism and literary criticism.
 That same year, he earned candidacy in philology with his dissertation topic: "The artistic concept of personality in a modern historical-revolutionary novel".

 Career

-Gabbasov began his career as a teacher and the head of the Department of the Regional Library in 1957.
+Ğabbasov began his career as a teacher and the head of the Department of the Regional Library in 1957.
 From 1966 to 1973, he worked as an instructor and the head of the Political Education House of the Oral Regional Party Committee.
-In 1976, Gabbasov became the head of the lecturer group of the Regional Party Committee.
+In 1976, Ğabbasov became the head of the lecturer group of the Regional Party Committee.
 From 1988 to 1991, he served as rector of the University of Marxism-Leninism under the Regional Party Committee until he became the referent and the head of Department of the West Kazakhstan Regional Council.
-In 1993, Gabbasov was appointed as the head of the Department of the West Kazakhstan Regional Administration.
+In 1993, Ğabbasov was appointed as the head of the Department of the West Kazakhstan Regional Administration.

 In 1994, he was elected as a member of the Supreme Soviet of Kazakhstan.
 From there, he was a member of the Committee on Culture, Press, Mass Media and Public Associations.
-On 5 December 1995, Gabbasov was then elected as one of the first Senators for West Kazakhstan Region where he was member of the Committee on International Affairs, Defense and Security.
+On 5 December 1995, Ğabbasov was then elected as one of the first Senators for West Kazakhstan Region where he was member of the Committee on International Affairs, Defense and Security.